cmadland/teaching/pages/02.edci335/04.week-1/05.assessment/section.md

 ### :fa-wordpress: Post #1

 !!!
-This post is your first graded assessment for the course and is worth 7% of your final grade.
+This post is worth 7% of your final grade.

 On your own blog, create a new post and write about what you plan to learn in the [*Personal Learning Challenge* assignment](https://edtechuvic.ca/edci335/assignments) and how this week's readings will influence how you approach your challenge.